SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     gcloud compute ssh --zone <zone> <name> --project <project-id>
     ```

-    You can always see the exact command that you need to run to `ssh` to a VM by selecting the
+    You can always see the exact command that you need to run to `ssh` into a VM by selecting the
     `View gcloud command` option in the Compute Engine overview (see image below).

     <figure markdown>